Algebraic cycles on Gushel-Mukai varieties: Generalities on Chow motives

 The subcategory of abelian motives $\CHM(k)^{\ab} \subset \CHM(k)$ is defined as the smallest full replete rigid tensor subcategory that is closed under taking direct summands and contains all motives of $1$-dimensional smooth proper $k$-schemes. (``Replete'' means that if a motive is isomorphic to an abelian motive, it is itself an abelian motive.)

-A Chow motive~$M$ is said to be finite dimensional (in the sense of Kimura--O'Sullivan) if there exists a decomposition $M = M^+ \oplus M^-$ and a positive integer~$n$ such that $\wedge^n M^+ = \Sym^n M^- = 0$.
-It is known that all abelian motives are finite dimensional; see~\cite{Kimura} or~\cite{Andre-MotDimFin}, Section~2.
+A Chow motive~$M$ is said to be finite-dimensional (in the sense of Kimura--O'Sullivan) if there exist a decomposition $M = M^+ \oplus M^-$ and a positive integer~$n$ such that $\wedge^n M^+ = \Sym^n M^- = 0$.
+It is known that all abelian motives are finite-dimensional; see~\cite{Kimura} or~\cite[Section~2]{Andre-MotDimFin}.

 We will use the following result; see \cite[Corollaire~3.16]{Andre-MotDimFin}.